What is AWS cloud monitoring?

 Amazon offers Lambda Insights within the broader AWS CloudWatch service.
 Each Lambda application exports its key metrics to CloudWatch for analysis and troubleshooting as needed.
 These same metrics can be externally monitored through a monitoring software that supports AWS cloud monitoring.

 Lambda applications have their own logs, which are also available to CloudWatch.
 As is clear by now, these logs are exportable and possible to view with an external AWS monitoring solution as well.
+AWS Lambda abstracts away the underlying infrastructure, making comprehensive monitoring even more important to maintain application performance and reliability.

 AWS S3 monitoring